adamreisnz/ngGo/README.md

 + Kifu module to store the game nodes and convert to and from SGF or JGF.

 ## JGF (JSON Game Format)
-The ngGo library includes a proposal for a standardized JSON file format for game records.
-It builds on the original specifications of the SGF file format, but has an improved and easier to parse and translate structure.
+The ngGo library includes a [JGF.md](proposal) for a standardized JSON file format for game records.
+It builds on the original specifications of the [http://www.red-bean.com/sgf/](SGF file format), but has an improved and easier to parse and translate structure.
 In addition, the format has more flexibility than SGF for saving different/new kinds of markup or other node annotations.

 ngGo also contains parsers to convert files from SGF to JGF and vice versa.

-For the full proposed JGF specifications, please see [JGF.md](JGF.md).
-SGF specifications can be found [http://www.red-bean.com/sgf/](here).
+For the proposed JGF specification, please see [JGF.md](JGF.md).